SAP-samples/btp-azure-opensap/Week4/Unit5/README.md

 4.3 Select employee_model created in the step 3.3.
 ![SelectSACModel](./images/14-select-model.png)

-4.4 New Canvas with empty chart is create.
+4.4 New canvas with empty chart section is created.
 ![OpenChart](./images/15-empty-chart.png)

 4.5 Click Edit button and Click Designer.
 Under the measure section select Salary.